 I am interested in the inspirations and motivations of those who do things to make their communities, neighbourhoods, cities, etc better; and hope to be both inspired by them and inspire similar concern with social issues in others.

-This blog began as a way to document my journeys working and learning about local environmental initiatives and movements.
-I have undertaken 2 multi-country journeys with this intention so far: One a study abroad programme IHP- International Honors Programme- Cities in the 21st Century; and the other a fellowship through my school, Wellesley College, to learn from different models of environmental change and community development developed by and/or with those facing the challenges being tackled.
+This blog began as a way to document my journeys working and learning about local environmental initiatives and movements in low-income urban areas.
+I have undertaken 3 multi-country journeys with this intention so far: One a study abroad programme IHP – International Honors Programme – Cities in the 21st Century in 2012, the second a fellowship through my school, Wellesley College, in 2013-2014, to learn from different models of environmental change and community development developed by and/or with those facing the challenges being tackled.
+In my last multi-country journey in 2016, also with the International Honors Programme – Rethinking Food Security focused on initiatives to reclaim communities’ sovereignty over their food systems and the challenges to this.

-Back home in Kenya, I am undertaking a more local journey to understand the issues here, applying the wisdoms I have learnt so far, and as always, learning.
+Back home in East Africa, I am undertaking a more local journey to understand the issues here, applying the wisdoms I have learnt so far, and as always, learning.
 I have come to see that in order to effect change, one has to be rooted somewhere.
-So I explore the role of traditions in energising action for sustainability, whether these traditions are old ones we go back to, or new ones we create with those we make our communities.
+So I explore the role of traditions in energising action for regeneration, whether these traditions are old ones we go back to, or new ones we create with those with whom we make our communities.

 Stick around and take these journeys with me.